-- Should the observations or features first be standardized in some way? - In the case of hierarchical clustering: - What dissimilarity measure should be used? - What type of linkage should be used? - Where should we cut the dendrogram in order to obtain clusters? - In the case of K-means clustering, how many clusters should we look for in the data?
+- Should the observations or features first be standardized? - In the case of hierarchical clustering: - What dissimilarity measure should be used? - What type of linkage should be used? - Where should we cut the dendrogram in order to obtain clusters? - In the case of K-means clustering, how many clusters should we look for in the data?